14 Questions to Ask Before Hiring Movers

 Why you should ask this:

-Moving companies aren’t created equal, and each one has a unique menu of services you can choose from when you’re planning your move.
+Moving companies aren’t created equal, and each one offers a unique menu of services when you’re planning your move.
 You should never assume a moving company offers a service you need.

 Below are just a few of the services that a moving company might offer: